 Heritage villages are a delight to the eyes in this fast-paced life.
 And the first name that comes to mind is Pragpur village of Kangra, Himachal Pradesh, India.
-You will love to dip into the old scenario of India that is well-inherited in this age old village.
-If you want to skip from the rush-hours of metro cities, then, visiting this village can play a healing role in your life.
+You will love to dip into the old scenario of India that is well-inherited in this age-old village.
+If you want to skip the rush hours of metro cities, then, visiting this village can play a healing role in your life.
 Those old brick and mud-house take you to the timeless glory of the past.

 Prag translates to ‘pollen’ in Sanskrit and pur to ‘full of’.
 So Pragpur basically means full of pollen.
-Considering the fact that village essentially blooms during the spring time, the name is rightly given to it.
+Considering the fact that the village essentially blooms during the springtime, the name is rightly given to it.

-Lala Re Rumal Haveli.
-Feel the magnificence of real world while spending some time in the Lala Re Rumal Haveli.
+Feel the magnificence of the real world while spending some time in the Lala Re Rumal Haveli.
 It will give you a great hue from the past.

-Enjoy the flocks of migratory bird.
-A flock of migratory birds perch on the banks of the lake situated near the Pratap Sagar Dam.
+A flock of migratory birds perches on the banks of the lake situated near the Pratap Sagar Dam.
 Such species are a delight to the eyes.
-From rare to

 The best time that will leave you to the great blend of beauty and weather is the months of October-December.

-Air- The nearest airport is Kangra Airport.
-After reaching the airport, you can hire the bus service to reach the Pragpur.
+The nearest airport is Kangra Airport.
+After reaching the airport, you can hire a bus service to reach Pragpur.